Searching for Axial Neutral Current Non-Standard Interactions of neutrinos by DUNE-like experiments: Forecasting the bounds on axial NSI

 For the purpose of forecasting the bounds on the NSI parameters, we define the statistics $\chi^2$ as follows

-where $\epsilon$ is the efficiency of detecting the signal which we take to be 90\% \cite{Coloma:2017ptb}.
+where the minimization is made with respect to the pull parameters $\xi$, $\omega_{\nu}$, and $\omega_{\bar{\nu}}$.
+Here, $\epsilon$ is the efficiency of detecting the signal which we take to be 90\% \cite{Coloma:2017ptb}.
 We assume an uncertainty of $\sigma_\epsilon$ for $\epsilon$ and treat it with the pull parameter, $\xi$.
-The minimization is made with respect to $\xi$.
 In fact, $\sigma_\epsilon$ takes care of the uncertainty in the prediction of the events that can come from the normalization of the un-oscillated neutrino flux, total cross section (mainly from shadowing, anti-shadowing and EMC effects) and the efficiency error estimation.
 The key point is that we take these uncertainties for the neutrino and antineutrino modes correlated and treat them with a single pull parameter $\xi$.
 As we shall discuss below, with separate pull parameters for the neutrino and antineutrino modes, some of the results would be dramatically different.
-It is reasonable to assume that the uncertainty in the efficiency of the signal as well as the nuclear uncertainties of cross sections are the same for the neutrino and antineutrino modes so they can be treated by the same pull parameter.
+It is reasonable to assume that the uncertainty in the efficiency of the signal as well as the nuclear uncertainties of cross sections are the same for the neutrino and antineutrino modes so they can be treated by the same pull parameter $\xi$.
 The uncertainty in the normalization of the un-oscillated flux can be different for the neutrino and antineutrino modes but as discussed before, this uncertainty can be reduced by the measurement of the CC interaction at the ND of a DUNE-like experiment.
-We take two nominal values $\sigma_\epsilon=0.1$ and $\sigma_\epsilon=0$ to study the dependence of the results on $\sigma_\epsilon$.
-For $\sigma_\epsilon=0$, the minimum will lie at $\xi=\epsilon$ so it is as if no pull parameter is introduced.
 The background from the CC events does not depend on the value of $\epsilon_{\alpha \beta}^{A f}$ so it does not appear in the numerator of the first term in Eq. (\ref{chiNOT}).
 However, as discussed in sect. \ref{sec:res}, the resonance DIS can also be affected by the value of $\epsilon_{\alpha \beta }^{Af}$.
 To be precise, we had to include $\epsilon^{\rm Res}_{\rm NC} \mathcal{N}^{\rm Res}_{\rm NC}(\epsilon_{\alpha \beta}^{A f})- \epsilon^{\rm Res}_{\rm NC} \mathcal{N}^{\rm Res}_{\rm NC}(\epsilon_{\alpha \beta}^{A f}=0)$.
-Taking $\epsilon_{NC}^{Res}\sim 0.1$, we have neglected this contribution whose effect is expected to be less than 10 \%.
+Taking $\epsilon_{\rm NC}^{\rm Res}\sim 0.1$, we have neglected this contribution whose effect is expected to be less than 10 \%.
+However to account for the miscalculation of the backgrounds in the neutrino and antineutrino modes, we have included two separate pull parameters $\omega_\nu$ and $\omega_{\bar{\nu}}$ with an uncertainty of $\sigma_\omega$.
+Introducing two separate pull parameters for neutrino and antineutrino seems to be overly conservative because similarly to the case of efficiencies, the errors in the background estimation are expected to be correlated.
+We shall comment on the impact of correlated errors, too.
+We take two sets of nominal values for $\sigma_\epsilon$ and $\sigma_\omega$ with $\sigma_\epsilon=0,10\%$ and $\sigma_\omega=0,2\%$ to study the dependence of the results on $\sigma_\epsilon$ and $\sigma_\omega$.
+For $\sigma_\epsilon=0$ (for $\sigma_\omega=0$), the minimum will lie at $\xi=\epsilon$ (at $\omega_\nu=\omega_{\bar{\nu}}=0$) so it is as if no pull parameter is introduced for the efficiency of the signal (for the background calculation).